voxl-elrs

 -w, --wizard Activate interactive wizard

--q, --quiet Quiet mode, don't print msgs
+-q, --quiet Quiet mode, don't print debug msgs

--b, --bind Put receiver in bind mode
+-b, --bind Put receiver into bind mode

--u, --unbind Unbind a receiver
+-u, --unbind Unbind a bound transmitter

--v, --version Get receiver version information
+-v, --version Get receiver version info

--s, --scan Scan receiver for firmware information
+-s, --scan Scan current firmware and update if <=3.2.1

 Wiring Guide